 One thing we did miss was being able to alter track metadata on the fly – particularly, to alter the star ratings (we tend to use these for “energy level”) by tapping the screen.

 You can switch from “two deck mode” to “four deck mode” to make things simpler, which is great, but there are no “parallel waveforms” in a horizontal mode – a big omission, but one Denon DJ says it is currently putting right for a forthcoming firmware upgrade.
+(Note: Horizontal waveforms are now available on the Prime 4).

 The way Denon DJ handles the library database is confusing, and to us, unnecessarily complex.
 There is a master collection containing crates if you wish, and then there are playlists, which can contain playlist folders.
 Meanwhile, and over on your laptop, there is also your computer’s file system to contend with.
 I think they need to simplify this: Maybe just make crates user-sortable, and do away with playlists (or similar).